 Please make sure to read the information relating to the relevant feature below before submitting a form to ensure you are aware of any potential risks and alternatives.

 PLEASE NOTE: These forms must be completed by an Organisation Administrator.

 Permission from an administrator is required because enabling one of these features changes one of the default key aspects of the IRIS Connect system - typically regarding data security and control or sharing permissions.

 Users from different organisations can create community Groups and then share that way, however for every individual user or different Group of users they would need to create a different Group which is time-consuming and requires the IRIS Connect lead to approve the request.

 What is the typical use case of these networks?

-Collaboration Network: For schools who work closely together, for example for schools who are in alliance, MAT, federation etc who want to work together.
+Collaboration Network: For organisations who work closely together, for example for schools who are in alliance, MAT, federation, etc. who want to work together.

-Coaching Network: This could be if there is a coach or mentor at a University who is working with someone from a different organisation, for example, a University mentor and a trainee teacher at their placement school.
+Coaching Network: This could be if there is a coach or mentor who is working with someone from a different organisation, for example, a University mentor and a trainee teacher at their placement school.

 How do I share via the network?

-When a user goes to share a reflection they will now see an extended list of users including members from their own organization plus users from other schools within the network
+When a user goes to share a reflection they will now see an extended list of users including members from their own organization plus users from other organisations within the network.